-Explain how you use VolunteerSpot to coordinate these volunteers.
+How do you use VolunteerSpot to coordinate your parent volunteers?

-What’s one piece of advice you have for volunteers or their leaders out there?
+What’s one piece of advice you have for parent volunteers out there?

 Why did you decide to use VolunteerSpot?

-Anything else you’d like our readers to know about your organization or volunteering?
+Anything else you’d like our readers to know about your school, event, or volunteering?

-We salute Steve and all the other volunteers out there making a difference for our furry friends.
+We salute Lori and all the other volunteers out there making a difference in our children's education.
 If you're using VolunteerSpot, write and tell us about what you're doing and give us a chance to shine our Volunteer Spotlight on you!!
 Just email us at VS@volunteerspot.com.